 - Check your credit scores.
 No-doc lenders typically have minimum credit score requirements, so know your score and apply accordingly.

 - Check lender requirements.
-Briefly research lenders’ other minimum requirements to make sure you meet the criteria to qualify.
+Research the lenders’ other minimum requirements to make sure you meet the criteria to qualify.

 - Compare lenders.
 Once you’ve identified lenders that fit your needs and qualifications, compare interest rates, fees and loan terms to find the best deal on a no-doc loan.

 - Get prequalified.
-Getting prequalified by one or more lenders can give you a better idea of the rate and loan terms you’ll ultimately qualify for.
+Getting prequalified by one or more lenders can give you a better idea of the rate and loan terms you could potentially qualify for.

 - Fill out the application.
 Nearly all lenders that offer no-doc business lines of credit provide straightforward online applications.
 This step is also when you link your business bank account for faster approval time.

 - Wait for a response.
-Some no-doc lenders say you’ll have your answer in minutes, but it usually doesn’t take more than a few hours or a day to find out if you qualify.
+Some no-doc lenders say you’ll have your answer in minutes, but it usually doesn’t take more than a day to find out if you qualify.
 If approved, you could see funds in your account as early as the next business day.

 How to qualify